Clouddays-tech/docker101-wordpress/README.md

 ## Creating Cloud VM with Public IP Address
 If you dont have a VM with public IP, here is the command to create on Azure IAAS VM with public IP.
 Create anywhere in any places with cmd, GUI or IAC.
-But Ensure port 22, 80 and 443 are allowed inbound direction.
+But ensure port 22, 80 and 443 are allowed inbound direction.
 ```
 az group create -n RG001 -l westus